socodeit/authapi/README.md

 Note on Roadmap (v2)
 ========

-It's been a long time since Authboss has been released, and there have been a lot of developments in Go as well as the community and package management we'd like to take advantage of.
-There are several large refactorings that we think will make authboss much cleaner and as a result easier to maintain as well (and maybe get some higher test coverage).
+It's been a long time since authapi has been released, and there have been a lot of developments in Go as well as the community and package management we'd like to take advantage of.
+There are several large refactorings that we think will make authapi much cleaner and as a result easier to maintain as well (and maybe get some higher test coverage).
 So with that we're beginning the v2 effort.
 Here's some of the things you can expect in terms of features and areas of concentration: